pgaskin/pulseaudio-win32/README.md

 ### Limitations

 - There are still some hard-coded paths which don't automatically relocate to the installation directory.
 This mainly affects the documentation.
-It also affects `*.pa.d` when running from the zip file (the installer will fix the path).
 - Unix sockets aren't currently used even when supported.
 Connections to the system instance are done over TCP by default.
 - Locale files aren't currently included.